 Update: I have since used this shelf ledge to display my son’s wide array of LEGO sets in his room.
 This wall shelf is a great solution for kids’ growing selection of LEGOs.
 It’s simple to make and provides tons of space to display those LEGO sets and figures!

 This blank wall in our living room has been through many changes in the past few years.
 Nothing really stuck or looked right to me.
 We needed something substantial – some way to fill a big, blank wall.
-After rotating around artwork, family pictures, mirrors, and iron and wood pieces, I finally landed on making this DIY picture ledge.
+After rotating around artwork, family pictures, mirrors, and iron and wood pieces, I finally landed on making this DIY wood picture ledge shelf.

 What I love about this project is the versatility to change it up and also how much wall real estate it covers.
 And as an added bonus – it’s a really great beginners’ project!
 For anyone starting out with making your own home decor items, the 7 foot picture ledge shelf is a great project to start with, since you need minimal tools and you will do very straight forward cuts.

 I rounded up all of the items I used to give you some ideas for a photo ledge decor at the bottom of this post.
 If I couldn’t find the original, I linked similar products.
 That wooden/mirror piece on the right, for example.
 I got it at World Market years ago and they don’t sell it anymore.
 But I found something similar for you from Target!

 Although these are pretty simple plans, I created a step by step guide to build the picture ledge that shows the dimensions for the build.
 Enter your info below if you’d like a printable plan with dimensions, cut list and step-by-step instructions.

 - (1) 1×4 stock, cut to 7′ long piece of wood (or however wide you want your shelf)